fenago/ml-bootcamp/lab_deploy_models.md

-After
-saving the file, we can run this script with Python:
+After saving the file, we can run this script with Python:

 ```
+cd ~/Desktop/ml-bootcamp/lab

-python churn_serving.py
+python churn_serving_simple.py
 ```

-We
-should immediately see the results:
+We should immediately see the results: